shroukhm/informations_about_AI/README.md

 9- PL/SQL file its talking breifly about : - what is the PL/SQL
                                            - some of the benefits of using PL/SQL
                                            - use cases for PL/SQL
+10-In RPA file its talking breifly about : - What is the RPA
+                                           - The three main types of RPA
+                                           - Some of the benefits of using RPA
+                                           - Some of the challenges of using RPA
+                                           - Some of tools of RPA